 Feel like you have zero energy?
-Is getting up for college in the morning difficult?
+Is getting up for uni a daily struggle?
 That 3pm slump hitting you every damn day?
-Here's 7 reasons why you're so tired and some top tips for how to feel more energized and awake!
+Here's 7 reasons why you're so tired and some top tips for how to feel more energised and awake!

-2. Sleep DeficitYou might be just simply not getting enough sleep.
+2. Sleep deficitYou might be just simply not getting enough sleep.
 Aim for at least 7 hours, 8 if you can and you should be feeling rosy in a few nights of good sleep.
-Obviously college dorms can be noisy, especially if you have a roommate, so invest in sleeping aids such as ear plugs and an eye mask!
+Obviously halls and student houses can be noisy, especially if you have a roommate, so invest in sleeping aids such as ear plugs and an eye mask!

-3. Your Bed Is BadOk, your bed isn't bad.
-Unless you live in a super crappy dorm room and in that case invest in a mattress topper and some good bedding.
+3. Your bed is badOk, your bed isn't bad.
+Unless you live in super crappy halls and in that case invest in a mattress topper and some good bedding.
 What we mean by this is everything that makes up a good night's sleep needs to be great.
 The ideal temperature for sleep is around 18-22oC so make sure that you're not waking up too hot or too cold in the night because of the thickness of your duvet.
 Sharing a bed can also be really disturbing unless you're used to it, so say no to that sleepover if you can.

 5. DehydrationAs little as a 5-8 per cent loss of water can lead to fatigue.
-You need to be having at least 2 liters of water a day, as a minimum.
-Grab yourself a big bottle, fill it up and add some fruit and mint if you fancy adding some flavor.
+You need to be having at least 2 litres of water a day, as a minimum.
+Grab yourself a big bottle, fill it up and add some fruit and mint if you fancy adding some flavour.

 6. You're Not Getting Enough ExerciseExercise will definitely make you feel more energised.
 Even if you just try to do 20 minutes of something active a day, from walking around campus to a quick yoga routine or a gym session with your roommate, it'll make you feel more alert and awake.